AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In general, after a DUI conviction, the DMV will restore your driving privileges if you fulfill the conditions that the court ordered.
 These conditions often include installing an interlock on your vehicle.
 Some states incentivize the use of interlocks but do not require them.

 In addition, before the DMV will restore your driving privileges, you often need to pay a fee.
 The fee can be expensive and usually increases with each offense.
-For example, in Illinois, first-time suspensions incur a fee of $250; for each subsequent suspension, the fee is $500.
+For example, in Illinois, there is a license reinstatement fee of $500.

-In some states, like Arizona, you also need to undergo an evaluation with a licensed physician, psychologist, or counselor.
-In states like Delaware, you need to complete an alcohol education program.
+In states like Arizona and Delaware, you need to complete an alcohol education program.
 You may need to retake your driver’s license tests, such as the eye screening, written test, and road test.

 In some cases, a DUI conviction requires you to serve jail time.
 For example, in North Carolina, DUI offenders must serve a minimum of 24 hours in jail.
 Jail time varies depending on state, the circumstances of the DUI, and whether you have prior DUI convictions.